muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-When we paste this code and click update file we get our reverse shell as user daemon when we go to the home page we see there is a user called robot.
+When we paste this code and click update file we get our reverse shell as user daemon.
+When we go to the home page we see there is a user named robot.
 In robot directory there is password.raw-md5 and our second flag key-2-of-3.txt .
-We cant read it.
-But we can read  password.raw-md5 file and there is md5 encoded passsword of robot when we decode it in https://md5hashing.net/hash/md5/c3fcd3d76192e4007dfb496cca67e13b  we see password is abcdefghijklmnopqrstuvwxyz when we login with this password we are in as user robot:
+We cant read key-2-of-3.txt.
+But we can read  password.raw-md5 file and there is md5 encoded passsword of user robot.
+When we decode it in https://md5hashing.net/hash/md5/c3fcd3d76192e4007dfb496cca67e13b  we see password is abcdefghijklmnopqrstuvwxyz .
+When we login with this password we are in as user robot: